| Modifier and Type | Field and Description |

 public Object clone()

-, the expression: will be true, and that the expression:x.clone() != x
+Objectx, the expression: will be true, and that the expression:x.clone() != x

 will bex.clone().getClass() == x.getClass()

-, but these are not absolute requirements.
+true, but these are not absolute requirements.
 While it is

 typically the case that: will bex.clone().equals(x)

-, this is not an absolute requirement.
+true, this is not an absolute requirement.

-) obey this convention, it will be the case
+and all of its superclasses (except Object) obey this convention, it will be the case

-that x.clone().getClass() == x.getClass()
+that x.clone().getClass() == x.getClass().

 By convention, the object returned by this method should be independent of this object (which is